 Beginning teachers understand the role of learners in promoting each other's learning and the importance of peer relationships in establishing a climate of learning.
 They encourage students to share and examine a variety of points of view during lessons.
-Beginning teachers support all students' mental, social-emotional, and physical health needs by fostering a safe and welcoming classroom environment where students feel they belong and feel safe to welcoming classroom environment where students feel they belong and feel safe to Preliminary Multiple and Single Subject Credential Program Standards - Adopted December 2015 Teaching Performance Expectations (TPEs) - Adopted June 2016 communicate.
+Beginning teachers support all students' mental, social-emotional, and physical health needs by fostering a safe and welcoming classroom environment where students feel they belong and feel safe to communicate.
 Beginning teachers recognize that in addition to individual cultural, linguistic, socioeconomic and academic backgrounds, students come to school with a wide range of life experiences that impact their readiness to learn, including adverse or traumatic childhood experiences, mental health issues, and social-emotional and physical health needs.